aminokun/nextjs-dashboard/README.md

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.

-Currently at: Chapter 1, Getting Started, Running the development server
+Currently at: Chapter 3, Why optimize fonts?